jlegatheaux/RC2020-assignments/assignment-5/README.md

 cd ..
 ```

 You can then install the assignments files and start your developemnt and tests.
-Download the file  `assignment5.zip` from this repository to your directory, that is, the one that contains cnss, and do the following:
+Download file  `assignment5.zip` from this repository to your working directory, that is, the one that contains the `cnss` directory created above, and type the following commands:
 ```
 unzip assignment5.zip
 cd assignment5